 - URL – This is the text that shows up in your search/navigation bar – the end of the URL usually will tell you what the content is.
 Use hyphens to separate words, e.g. smithopdesign.com/interior-design-services-boston

-- Image alt tag – Alt tags show up when an image doesn’t load on a page (or sometimes when you hover over an image).
-They’re helpful spot to add keywords, especially for products. (e.g. red tennis shoes).
+- Image alt tag – Alt tags describe the image.
+They’re a helpful spot to add keywords.
+Especially for products. (e.g. red tennis shoes).

 - On-page copy – Headings show up on the page as headlines and subtitles.
 It’s also a good idea to include your keyword where it fits naturally in your body copy.